Burrows–Wheeler transform: Bijective variant

 Since any rotation of the input string will lead to the same transformed string, the BWT cannot be inverted without adding an EOF marker to the end of the input or doing something equivalent, making it possible to distinguish the input string from all its rotations.
 Increasing the size of the alphabet (by appending the EOF character) makes later compression steps awkward.

 There is a bijective version of the transform, by which the transformed string uniquely identifies the original, and the two have the same length and contain exactly the same characters, just in a different order.

-The bijective transform is computed by factoring the input into a non-increasing sequence of Lyndon words; such a factorization exists and is unique by the Chen–Fox–Lyndon theorem, and may be found in linear time.
+The bijective transform is computed by factoring the input into a non-increasing sequence of Lyndon words; such a factorization exists and is unique by the Chen–Fox–Lyndon theorem, and may be found in linear time and constant space.
 The algorithm sorts the rotations of all the words; as in the Burrows–Wheeler transform, this produces a sorted sequence of n strings.
 The transformed string is then obtained by picking the final character of each string in this sorted list.
 The one important caveat here is that strings of different lengths are not ordered in the usual way; the two strings are repeated forever, and the infinite repeats are sorted.
 For example, "ORO" precedes "OR" because "OROORO..." precedes "OROROR...".

-For example, the text "^BANANA|" is transformed into "ANNBAA^|" through these steps (the red | character indicates the EOF pointer) in the original string.
+For example, the text "^BANANA$" is transformed into "ANNBAA^$" through these steps (the red $ character indicates the EOF pointer) in the original string.
 The EOF character is unneeded in the bijective transform, so it is dropped during the transform and re-added to its proper place in the file.

 The string is broken into Lyndon words so the words in the sequence are decreasing using the comparison method above.
 (Note that we're sorting '^' as succeeding other characters.) "^BANANA" becomes (^) (B) (AN) (AN) (A).

 Up until the last step, the process is identical to the inverse Burrows–Wheeler process, but here it will not necessarily give rotations of a single sequence; it instead gives rotations of Lyndon words (which will start to repeat as the process is continued).
 Here, we can see (repetitions of) four distinct Lyndon words: (A), (AN) (twice), (B), and (^).
 (NANA... doesn't represent a distinct word, as it is a cycle of ANAN....)